 The University of New Haven's cybersecurity and networks program is one of the best in the country.
 Its research, program offerings, multidisciplinary approach, and performance in cyber competitions, among other factors, led to the University being designated as a National Center of Academic Excellence in Cyber Operations (CAE-CO) by the National Security Agency.
 The University is one of only two schools in New England – and 23 in the country – to earn this distinction.

-The cybersecurity job market is projected to grow from $75 billion in 2015 to $170 billion by 2020.
-In 2016 alone, there were 1 million cybersecurity job openings.
+The cybersecurity industry is expected to reach $170 billion by 2020.
+By 2021, there are expected to be 3.5 million unfilled positions in cybersecurity.
 It is impossible to overstate the importance of cybersecurity and network technology to businesses, industries, and government organizations.
 If their systems and programs don’t run smoothly, business and administration can be slow or even grind to a halt and the financial cost can be devastating.
 Our program will give you a solid understanding of both practical and conceptual cybersecurity and network technologies, including computer hardware, software, and design issues.

 Students take hands-on courses related to networking, network defense, cybersecurity, cyber forensics, mobile device forensics and exploitation, and reverse engineering.
 Our students are also involved in conducting leading-edge research in cybersecurity, cyber forensics and networking, even as undergraduates.